-David Graham has come to an important realisation about his three daughters, and it’s due, in a roundabout way, to COVID-19.
+David Graham has come to an important realisation about his children, and it’s due, in a roundabout way, to COVID-19.

 Graham – or Farmer Dave, as he’s better known – captured Australia’s attention in 2006 when he came out on Big Brother.
 Since then he’s gone on to build an international reputation as a dog trainer.
 He was touring the US, doing live gigs, when the pandemic hit.

-“They shut down New Orleans the second day I was there,” he tells Mamamia.
+“They shut down New Orleans the second day I was there,” he told Mamamia in 2020.
 “The day after that we got on a plane and got the hell home.”

 Watch: If reality TV interviews were real.
 Post continues below.

 Back in Australia, Graham decided to devote all his time to RuffTrack, a program for teenagers who don’t fit the school system and are “falling through the cracks”.
 At the beginning of the program, each teenager is paired up with a young dog, to help them learn responsibility.